-Miguna Miguna: Given the chance, I would swear in any candidate winning fairly
+Miguna Miguna: I would swear in any candidate who wins fairly

 Lawyer Miguna Miguna (pictured) says he would swear in any candidate who wins in the 2022 elections fair and square.

 In an on-line iterview KTN interview with anchor Ken Mijungu, Wednesday night, Miguna said such swearing-in would be based on justice.

 The lawyer took an active part in the swearing-in of the now-defunct National Super Alliance (NASA) coalition leader Raila on January 30, 2018, and later on asked NASA supporters to pull down portraits of President Uhuru Kenyatta.

 Miguna was deported in February 2018 in the aftermath of the swearing-in of Raila as “the People’s President.”